gbeckers/Darr/docs/tutorial.rst

 Creating an array from a NumPy array or a sequence
 --------------------------------------------------
 Use the 'asarray' function.
-It will take sequences, numpy arrays, and iterables.
+It will take numpy arrays, sequences and iterables.

 .. code:: python

     >>> import numpy as np
     >>> na = np.ones((2,1024))
-    >>> a = darr.asarray('a3.darr', na)
+    >>> a = darr.asarray('a.darr', na)
     >>> a
     darr array([[ 1.,  1.,  1., ...,  1.,  1.,  1.],
                 [ 1.,  1.,  1., ...,  1.,  1.,  1.]]) (r)